Munnu/PersonalWebsite-Wagtail/diary.md

 **Make the search functionality better**

 - ~~Maybe based on the search functionality like Open Canada.
 I'll hold off on this one, it is not important.~~
-- Wait, currently the search feature is broken.

 **Clean up my wagtail project
 **